-The FY 2023 Proposed Budget is an aggressive one that augments its recurring revenues with major, debt funded capital projects.
+The FY 2023 Annual Budget is an aggressive one that augments its recurring revenues with major, debt funded capital projects.
 Many of these initiatives were discussed earlier.
-The FY 2023 Proposed Budget

-City-wide comes to \$70,037,807, which is 11.69% less than the FY 2022 Adopted Budget.
+The FY 2023 Annual Budget Citywide comes to \$70,208,960, which is 11.48% less than the FY 2022 Annual Budget.
 The total budget for the City is composed of spending plans for ordinary government and utility operations and extraordinary uses of restricted funds for major capital projects.

 The General Fund is that subdivision of the City budget supported by various taxes and fees and that is associated with the provision of most familiar municipal services.
-The Proposed Budget for the General Fund is \$22,465,133, which is 6.7% over FY 2022.
-The General Fund budget is balanced and there is no need to reduce accumulated reserves.
+The Annual Budget for the General Fund is \$22,340,443, which is 6.1% over FY 2022.
+The General Fund budget is balanced through the one-time reduction of accumulated reserves in the amount of \$34,633.

-Total salaries and benefits paid to the employees City-wide will be higher by \$1,786,017 or 10%.
-This includes the implementation of raises for general and bargaining unit employees on October 1 (3 months earlier than past years), the absorption of increased health insurance premiums (up about 15%) and allows for the funding of six new positions (three of which were formerly contracted out).
+Total salaries and benefits paid to the employees City-wide will be higher by \$1,994,237 or 11.2%.
+This includes the implementation of raises for general and bargaining unit employees on October 2 (about 3 months earlier than past years), the absorption of increased health insurance premiums (up about 15%) and allows for the funding of seven new positions (three of which were formerly contracted out).

-Already approved by the City Commission was the authorization of Systems Administrator and two authorizations for a Support Technician I/II positions in the reorganization of the Administrative Services/IT Division, and the authorization of the second Lead Lift Station Technician position in the reorganization of Public Worksand Utilities/ Lift Station Division.
-Two new positions requested in this proposal are a GIS Technician in the IT Division and a Staff Assistant I in Water and Sewer/ Administration Division.
-In addition, a Utility Line Locator positon is requested to be reassigned along with the associated budget from Water and Sewer/ Administration Division to Water and Sewer/ Distribution & Collection Division.
+Already approved by the City Commission was the authorization of Systems Administrator and two authorizations for a Support Technician I/II positions in the reorganization of the Administrative Services/IT Division, and the authorization of the second Lead Lift Station Technician position in the reorganization of Public Works and Utilities/ Lift Station Division.
+Three new positions requested in this budget are a GIS Technician in the IT Division, a Utility Support Specialist in Water and Sewer/ Administration Division, and a Deputy Building Official in Community Development/ Building Safety Division.
+In addition, a Utility Line Locator position is requested to be reassigned along with the associated budget from Water and Sewer/ Administration Division to Water and Sewer/ Distribution & Collection Division.
 In FY 2021, the City Commission approved a three-year collective bargaining agreement for the members of the Fraternal Order of Police which covers FY 2022 through FY 2024.

 The City collects property taxes from a Community Redevelopment District along US Hwy.
 17-92.
 The City and Seminole County have to pay some of these taxes back (TIF) into a Community Redevelopment Agency (CRA) to be reinvested to make improvements in the district.
-The City's TIF contribution to the CRA will increase by \$75,670 to \$554,218 in FY 2023.
-Combined with the contribution from Seminole County, total TIF revenue budgeted for FY 2023 is \$1,455,140.
-TIF revenue for FY 2023 exceeds that which was forecast in the CRA redevelopment plan by \$389,967.
+The City's TIF contribution to the CRA will increase by \$58,262 to \$536,810 in FY 2023.
+Combined with the contribution from Seminole County, total TIF revenue budgeted for FY 2023 is \$1,439,225.
+TIF revenue for FY 2023 exceeds that which was forecast in the CRA redevelopment plan by \$374,052.

 Debt Service will grow \$812,438 in FY 2023 over that budgeted in FY 2022.
 This is due to the additional debt taken out for Parks Master Plan capital improvements and construction of Police Department.
-It is and partially offset by scheduled loan payments.
-Also included is one of two remaining annual installments on debt associated with the acquisition of the Brightwater estate (\$377,171).
+It is partially offset by scheduled loan payments.
+Also included is the final annual installment on debt associated with the acquisition of the Brightwater estate (\$377,171).

-Highlights of Note in the Proposed Budget for FY 2023
+Highlights of Note in the Annual Budget for FY 2023